delphic-digital/Skeletor/README.md

 💀 - Will need configured for each project.

- - TODO: configure linting to standards we all agree on
+ - TODO: configure JS linting to standards we all agree on
- - TODO: check sass linting is actually working
+ - TODO: configure Sass linting to standards we all agree on
  - TODO: SVG png sprite fallback?
  - TODO: [Hot module reloading](https://css-tricks.com/combine-webpack-gulp-4/), might not be worth it - we don't build proper spas
  - TODO: [Code splitting](https://webpack.js.org/plugins/commons-chunk-plugin/) needs work.